PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 11:37:55
+Last updated: 2024-04-06 11:38:28
-Random Quote: Ted, no!
-You never break up a girl fight!
-Never! - Barney Stinson
+Random Quote: Jesus was a fag!
+He said: 'This is my body.
+Eat me.' - Big Boo